mightylibrarian/iassist/content/community/representation-in-data-ig/_index.md

 Please use the feedback forms for additions and comments to the resources lists, guide, and library.

 We are happy to receive suggestions and ideas for speakers and topics.
-Please send those to the Interest Group’s chair, Todd Quinn, tq [ at ] umn.edu
+Please send those to the Interest Group’s chair, Todd Quinn, tq [ at ] unm.edu

 *Please note:  These resources will be reviewed periodically for their usage statistics.
 When usage drops, these resources will be retired.*